anuschka/anuschka.github.io/_posts/2016-08-24-class_based_view.md

 </pre>
 in function based views.

-Detailed descriptions, with full methods and attributes, for each of Django's class-based generic views. -> http://ccbv.co.uk/
+Detailed descriptions, with full methods and attributes, for each of Django's class-based generic views are <a href="http://ccbv.co.uk/">here.</a>

 We looked through reagents_view.py and reviewed which views do I translate from function based to class based.

-reagent_view leave as function reagentnewview is already a class based view reagent_edit_view translate to a Class based FormView delete_record_view leave as Function View but add decorator @require.POST.
-This is a decorator to require that a view accepts only the POST method. get_search_results organize the code into separate functions:
+*reagent_view leave as function
+*reagentnewview is already a class based view *reagent_edit_view translate to a Class based FormView *delete_record_view leave as Function View but add decorator `@require.POST`.
+This is a decorator to require that a view accepts only the POST method.
+*get_search_results organize the code into separate functions:

 <pre>
 <code>
 class SearchFormView(LoginRequredView):